Glass sculptor

 Erika Kristofersson Bredberg

-Erika’s visual language often captures moments of collapse or deformation, caught mid-process or held in suspension.
-Her sculptures are shaped by intuitive, fast-paced creation, with the glassworks’ process playing a central role in determining the outcome.
-A form might stand tall, only to be reheated and collapse into something new, highlighting the tension between control and surrender in her artistic practice.
+Her visual language often captures moments of collapse or deformation, caught mid-process or held in suspension.
+Sculptures are shaped by intuitive, fast-paced creation, with the process of glass itself determining much of the outcome.
+A form might stand tall, only to be reheated and collapse into something new, highlighting the tension between control and surrender.

-Working freehand with hot glass, Erika values knowledge and manual skill as potent, political tools.
+Working freehand with hot glass, Erika sees knowledge and manual skill as potent, political tools.
 This ethos informs her involvement in the feminist separatist art group BOOM!, where craft becomes a space for resistance and redefinition.
+Her work has been recognized with several major grants, including support from the Swedish Arts Grants Committee and Estrid Ericson’s Foundation, and is represented in both private and public collections.

-Together with artist Ammy Olofsson, she runs Glasbolaget, a glassworks studio located approximately 3.5 miles north of Stockholm.
-While they occasionally take on commissioned work, the studio primarily serves as their creative space.
-Notably, their melting furnace is powered by environmentally friendly biogas from the nearby Högbytorp landfill site, reflecting a commitment to sustainability within a traditionally resource-intensive medium.
+Together with artist Ammy Olofsson, she runs Glasbolaget, a glassworks studio located north of Stockholm.
+The studio is notable for its furnace, powered by environmentally friendly biogas from the nearby Högbytorp landfill site – an innovation reflecting a commitment to sustainability within a resource-intensive medium.
+Beyond the studio, Erika has also undertaken public art commissions, including works for Sergels torg in Stockholm and for the city of Örnsköldsvik.